townba/bocfel/Quetzal.md

 `@restore`.
 For meta saves, there is no `@save` call, so the program counter cannot be there.
 Instead, the user can request a meta save during a `@read` call, and as such, the only place the program counter can be stored is at or around that `@read` call.
+For `@aread`, this means the program counter is at the store variable, and for `@sread` it is actually at the following instruction.

 Because the read was interrupted to perform the save, the interpreter needs to restart the read call on restore.
 In short, saving and restoring happens entirely inside of `@read` which is not something Quetzal can do.
 Creating the new `BFZS` type ensures that other interpreters do not try to load these files.

+Autosaves will also save at `@read_char`, which operates the same as saves at `@read`.

-In addition, two new chunks are defined to handle extra information needed during a meta save.
+In addition, four new chunks are defined to handle extra information needed during a meta save.

 ## The `Args` Chunk

-When `@read` is restarted after a restore, the arguments that were originally provided to it (at the time of save) must be restored as
-well: there is no guarantee that the arguments at the current `@read` are the same as they were during the save.
+When `@read` or `@read_char` is restarted after a restore, the arguments that were originally provided to it (at the time of save) must be restored as well: there is no guarantee that the arguments to the current opcode are the same as they were during the save.
 This chunk stores the arguments.

+The first part of the chunk is an 8-bit value which specifies the opcode
+type: 0 is `@read`, 1 is `@read_char`.

-The size of this chunk is the number of arguments multiplied by two, followed directly by the arguments, each a 16-bit value.
-The number of arguments can be inferred from the size of the chunk.
+The second part consists of the arguments to the opcode.
+Each argument is a 16-bit value.
+The number of arguments can be inferred from the chunk size.

 ## The `Scrn` Chunk